The Film: Passengers

 SPOILERS TO FOLLOW – Go away if you haven’t seen the film yet

 Jim Preston, an ordinary joe mechanic type, is happily enjoying his hypersleep on board the Avalon as it makes its way to the colony Homestead II, a journey that takes 120 years, when a malfunction wakes him up early.
-After a few days of running around the luxurious interstellar spaceship and going crazy as he realises he has woken up 90 years too soon and is doomed to die all alone, he resigns himself to his fate, upgrades his accommodation and sets abut enjoying all the Avalon has to offer, including a pretty cool-looking cocktail bar manned by Arthur the android (Martin Sheen doing his version of Joe Turkel in The Shining).
+After a few days of running around the luxurious interstellar spaceship and going crazy as he realises he has woken up 90 years too soon and is doomed to die all alone, he resigns himself to his fate, upgrades his accommodation and sets abut enjoying all the Avalon has to offer, including a pretty cool-looking cocktail bar manned by Arthur the android (Michael Sheen doing his version of Joe Turkel in The Shining).
 Things go along as well as they can for Jim, but after a year of being alone he finally decides to commit suicide, only to balk at the last minute.

 He notices another sleeping passenger, Aurora (as in Sleeping Beauty, geddit?) and he falls in love with her … okay, that’s the nice version: in reality, he hacks into her video profile and reads her blog, and sits by her sleep-pod watching her in her slumber.

 She’s a writer, or a wannabe writer anyway; she’s the sort of young writer who probably hangs around the futuristic version of Starbucks penning things like 15 Ways to Get the Best Hypersleep for Buzzfeed.
 Her main story idea is actually pretty decent: spend 120 years travelling to Homestead II, hang out there for a while, then spend another 120 years coming back to Earth to write about it.